matplotlib/matplotlib/doc/users/dflt_style_changes.rst

 The color of the lines in the hatch is now determined by

- - If an edge color is explicitly, use that for the hatch color
+ - If an edge color is explicitly set, use that for the hatch color
  - If the edge color is not explicitly set, use ``rcParam['hatch.color']`` which is looked up at artist creation time.